algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/TheoricalCalculations.md

 2/60 = 0,033 mA = 33µA/minute
 33 / 60 = 0,55µA

-In sleep mode we only send a data 1 time per hour.
+During sleep mode we only send data 1 time per hour.

 #### Sleep mode minus data sending